 France

-The registration consists of three numerals, three letters and two numerals in silver on red.
+The registration consists of two letters, followed by a hyphen, three numerals, a hyphen and two letters.

 France